sparkflows/sparkflows-docs/docs/user-guide/python/index.rst

     :doc:`/user-guide/python/pyspark`

-    The PySpark Processor allows writing PySpark/Python code to processes the incoming DataFrame and create a new DataFrame.
+    The PySpark Processor allows writing PySpark or Python code to processes the incoming DataFrame and create a new DataFrame.
 It can also be used to build scikit-learn models act.

     ---